24 Hour blood pressure recording

 Palpitations or awareness of the heartbeat are extremely common but usually only occur intermittently.
 A simple resting ECG will often not ‘catch’ the rhythm of the heart whilst the patient has symptoms.
-In this situation we will often suggest the fitting of a 24/48 hour ECG recorder.
+In this situation, we will often suggest the fitting of a 24/48 hour ECG recorder.
 The small recorder (about the size of a small iPod) is called a Holter monitor and as you go about normal daily life the monitor makes a graphic record of the heart’s electrical currents and provides valuable information about the basic rhythm of the heart as well as the rhythm at the time of symptoms.

 Sometimes palpitation symptoms are very elusive and may not be recorded during the 24/48 hours of recording.
-In this situation a longer period of recording using a small device you carry with you and activate at the time of symptoms (‘event recorder’) may be recommended.
+In this situation, a longer period of recording using a small device you carry with you and activate at the time of symptoms (‘event recorder’) may be recommended.

 Caridomemo and event recorder

 These are more sophisticated versions of the basic Holter.
-Whenever you have attack of symptoms, you can activate the device to record your heart’s rhythm.
+Whenever you have an attack of symptoms, you can activate the device to record your heart’s rhythm.